Michel-Heinz/Molekel/README.md

 The program is intended to serve for educational purposes, however, feel free to do what you want with it!
 ## Build Instructions
-In order for this code to work, you need the gfortran compiler, and the lapack and blas libraries.
+In order for this code to work, you need the gfortran compiler, the lapack and blas libraries, make, and cmake.

 Clone the repository to your desired location, then use the following commands to build the program.
 ```
+sudo apt install libblas-dev liblapack-dev make cmake gfortran
 export MOLEKEL=<path/to/molekel>
 cd $MOLEKEL
 mkdir build
 cd build
 cmake ..
 make molekel
-export PATH=$PATH:MOLEKEL/build/bin
+export PATH=$PATH:$MOLEKEL/build/bin
 ```
 And you are all set!
 You can try your build with the example.in in the test folder.
 You have to pipe the output in a file, else it will be printed in your terminal.